Presenter: Dr Janet Mazenier

 Title: Pursuing creativity as a profession following a corporate career

-Abstract: Currently a PhD (Creative Practice) candidate at AUT, Janet will finish her study in May 2026.
-Retiring in 2012, she has transitioned to working and studying fulltime as a professional artist.
+Abstract: Retiring in 2012, Janet has transitioned to working and studying fulltime as a professional artist.
 Her artistic practice has consolidated into a sustained and rigorous investigation of materiality, place, and temporal depth.
 Working predominantly with abstraction, her recent work foregrounds dense, stratified surfaces that register processes of accumulation, erosion, and emergence.
 Engaging with the wider international art community in Ireland and Iceland as well as in Aotearoa New Zealand, she has led collaborations, exhibitions and established collective practices.
 She is a connector and enjoys teaching and mentoring, seeing people respond to the power of art and how it can support their lives.

 Since embracing her art practice fulltime, she now articulates painting as a form of knowledge production, one that bridges lived experience, material process, and conceptual reflection.
 Her practice thus stands as an example of how diverse professional histories can meaningfully inform lifelong learning.